gittyhubacc/sollux/README.md

 Circes is a library I wrote that generates parsers and recognizes regular expressions.
 Mf is a personal util library.

 ## Examples
-Buckle up.
-This is an example of using Sollux to produce a compiler.

 A non trivial example.
 ```
 $ ./bin/sollux <samples/fzzbzz fzzbzzc.c                   # feed language definition to sollux, produce source for compiler